kekse1/count.php/README.md

 *PS: untested atm.*..
 AND **JFYI**: If `gettype(OVERRIDE) === 'string'`, then the 'AUTO' is also being overridden as above, but to the `(true)` state (so the value file will always be created automatically).

-### Configuration (differences) overwrites
+### Overwrites
-Beneath the default configuration, any host (within the file system, as desribed [above](#storage)) can have it's own configuration (difference) file, to apply these only to these hosts itself.
+Beneath the default configuration, any host (within the file system, as desribed above at [Storage](#storage)) can have it's own configuration (difference) file, to apply these only to these hosts itself.
 This is really _optional_, but could maybe be very useful sometimes.

 It came up since in earlier versions I defined the whole configuration via `define()`, which ends up in